b0yblake/AsyncQueue/README.md

 > ℹ️
-Before submitting an issue to this repo - Ensure it's a **issue with the code in this repo**, you may meet some issue from `rollup` config - please take a look in this document [Rollup](https://rollupjs.org/guide/en/)
+Before submitting an issue to this repo - Ensure it's a **issue with the code in this repo**, you may meet some issue from `rollup` config - please take a look in this document [Rollup](https://rollupjs.org/guide/en/) and vite [Vite](https://vitejs.dev/guide/)

 ## Why
 Being a front-end engineer, especially deal with asynchronous coding, with some context special, queue loop stack in default browser not run like what you want.